VersineOrg/door/README.md

 this microservice is configured with the file appsettings.json. a template file is provided, the expected database is a MongoDB database

+// sorry idk how to write a doc but it's still a lot better than our EPITA tp's isn't it ? - Rayan